By Maggie Freleng

 Could this connection be the realness and “naked truth” in the way he shoots?

-“Richard has always been interested in the details of our lives,” said Childress.
+“Richard has always been interested in the details of our lives,” said Smith.
 “He never brings anything to dress us in, or props for us to hold, his cues come from the fabric of his models' lives.
 In a way, his work is a cultural ethnography of the girls he is so fascinated by -- the young, smart, sexual, awkward, unique.”

 She said because of this, the girls themselves were the inspirations for Medicated, etc.

 “Medicated etc. came from the experience of shooting girls in their bathrooms and noting the little orange pill bottles lining the medicine cabinets.”